bydata/nyt-corona-spiral-chart/README.md

-Recreating the New York Times Covid-19 Spiral Chart
+Recreating the New York Times COVID-19 Spiral Chart
 ================

+In a recent [opinion
+piece](https://www.nytimes.com/2022/01/06/opinion/omicron-covid-us.html)
-This spiral chart the New York Times included in a recent [opinion piece](https://www.nytimes.com/2022/01/06/opinion/omicron-covid-us.html) has stirred some debate whether it is “the proper way” to display such data.

-Arguments have been exchanged why this visualization is particularly bad or why it might actually be good.
-From the quotation marks used around “the proper way” you might guess my opinion.
+the New York Times included this spiral chart showing the development of confirmed COVID-19 cases in the United States since the beginning of the pandemic.
+This visualization has stirred some debate whether it is “the proper way” to display such data.
+Arguments have been exchanged why this visualization is particularly bad or why it might actually be well suitable for this use case.

 ![Original Spiral Chart by the New York Times](nyt_original.jpeg)